Clusters

 A cluster can consist of one Luna Network HSM 7 member appliance, or multiple appliances that share the contents of the cluster.
 Adding multiple members to a cluster improves performance, and provides redundancy and failover for your client applications.
 Thales recommends a maximum of 4 members per cluster.

-With the latest release, Thales is pleased to announce that Clusters are fully supported for new production deployments, designed to reduce operation cost and maximize the return on investment of a fleet of HSMs.
-This release does not provide a migration path from standard Luna partitions or Luna Cloud HSM services to keyrings.
-Thales requires minimum Luna Appliance Software 7.8.5 with the lnh_cluster-1.0.4 package, Luna HSM Firmware 7.8.4, and Luna HSM Client 10.7.2 to use clusters in production environments.
+Thales is pleased to announce that Clusters, designed to reduce operation cost and maximize the return on investment of a fleet of HSMs, are fully supported for new production deployments and migration from Luna application partitions.
+Thales requires minimum Luna Appliance Software 7.8.5 with the lnh_cluster-1.0.4 package, Luna HSM Firmware 7.8.4, and Luna HSM Client 10.7.2 to use clusters in production environments, or minimum Luna Appliance Software 7.9.0 with the lnh_cluster-1.0.5 package, Luna HSM Firmware 7.8.4, and Luna HSM Client 10.8.0 to migrate keys from Luna application partitions.

-NOTE Unlike the PSO and CO roles on standard Luna partitions, the KRSO and KRCO roles on each keyring are intended to be held by the same individual, and use the same password.
+>Single-Identity Mode (default): In this mode, the KRSO and KRCO roles on each keyring are intended to be held by the same individual, and use the same password.
 When the password for one role is changed, the change is applied to the other role as well.
-Consider this distinction when planning your cluster deployment and setting your KRSO passwords.

 This section will guide you through key concepts and procedures required to set up, manage, and use your Luna Network HSM 7 cluster.

-Objects on the cluster are encrypted by a master key, which is created and stored on a V1 application partition on the primary cluster member.
-New members that join the cluster import the same SMK to a V1 partition on their local HSM.
+New member appliances that join the cluster import the cluster SMK to a V1 partition on their local crypto module.
 This allows each member to have read-write access to objects on the shared cluster.
-Refer to Scalable Key Storage for more information.

 Client-Cluster Connections